lemunozm/message-io/README.md

 ```

 ### Echo client
-The following exaple shows a basic client that can connect to the previous server.
+The following example shows a client that can connect to the previous server.
-It will send a message each second to the server an will listen its echo response.
+It sends a message each second to the server and listen its echo response.
 Changing the `Transport::Tcp` to `Udp` or `Ws` will change the underlying transport used.
-Also, you could create the number of connections you want at the same time, without any extra thread.
+Also, you can create the number of connections you want at the same time, without any extra thread.

 ```rust
 use message_io::network::{Network, NetEvent, Transport};